MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/advanced-management.md

 search.appverid:
 - MET150
 recommendations: false
-description: "Learn about Microsoft Syntex - ShrePoint Advanced Management and how you can use it in your organization."
+description: "Learn about Microsoft Syntex - SharePoint Advanced Management and how you can use it in your organization."
 ---

 # Microsoft Syntex - SharePoint Advanced Management overview